recommenders-team/recommenders/scenarios/retail/README.md

 * Recommended for you: The "Recommended for you" recommendation predicts the next product that a user is most likely to engage with or purchase, based on the shopping or viewing history of that user.
 This recommendation is typically used on the home page.

-From a technical perspective, RS can be grouped in these categories [1]:

-* Collaborative filtering: This type of recommendation system makes predictions of what might interest a person based on the taste of many other users.
-It assumes that if person X likes Snickers, and person Y likes Snickers and Milky Way, then person X might like Milky Way as well.
-See the [list of examples in Recommenders repository](../../examples/02_model_collaborative_filtering).

-* Content-based filtering: This type of recommendation system focuses on the products themselves and recommends other products that have similar attributes.
-Content-based filtering relies on the characteristics of the products themselves, so it doesn’t rely on other users to interact with the products before making a recommendation.
-See the [list of examples in Recommenders repository](../../examples/02_model_content_based_filtering).

-* Hybrid filtering: This type of recommendation system can implement a combination fo any two of the above systems.
-See the [list of examples in Recommenders repository](../../examples/02_model_hybrid).

-* Knowledge-base: ...

 ## Data in Recommendation Systems